 Ketamine was originally developed as an alternative to PCP, but it had more powerful side effects, so it was relegated to animals.

 - According to the National Institute on Drug Abuse, Ketamine had been used by 1.5% of 12th graders in 2014.
 This compares to 3.3% for those who abused OxyContin and 4.8% who abused Vicodin.

 - In 2013, 41,000 people between age 12 and 17 reported using Ketamine at some point in their lives, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).

 - SAMHSA also reported that almost 540,000 people between 18 and 25 reporting Ketamine use at some point.

 Teen Ketamine Abuse

 Ketamine remains a relatively unpopular drug among teens, partially due to the wider availability of other substances and high risks associated with ketamine.
 It still presents significant dangers to those unfamiliar with its use.
-To help a ketamine addict, call our helpline at 1-888-219-1939.
+To help a ketamine addict, call our helpline for free at 1-888-219-1939.
 You can also contact free drug abuse hotline numbers.

 Resources, Articles and More Information

 Club drugs such as ketamine are covered extensively by the NIDA.
 You can also read the following articles for more information: